Interesting Facts about the Monkey King

 Update: 03-14-23

-Here is a link for The Newly Printed, Zhong Bojing Annotated, Investiture of the Gods (Xinke Zhong Bojing xiansheng piping Fengshen yanyi, 新刻鍾伯敬先生批評封神演義, c.
-1620), the oldest edition of the novel.
-The first of 20 volumes is full of lovely illustrations (fig. 2).
+Here is a PDF for volume one of The Newly Printed, Zhong Bojing Annotated, Investiture of the Gods (Xinke Zhong Bojing xiansheng piping Fengshen yanyi, 新刻鍾伯敬先生批評封神演義, c.
+1620), the oldest known edition of the novel.
+It is full of lovely woodblock prints (fig. 2).

 Click to access Investiture-of-the-Gods-1620-prints.pdf